gabehaddad/Mobility_Index/README.md

 <h3><span style="color:#434343;font-size:13.999999999999998pt;">Network Length Variables</span></h3>
 <p><span style="font-size:11pt;">To score the walk and bike networks for a given Census Block, we calculated the ratio of walk and bike networks to the road network, respectively.
 We assume that higher ratios mean more options for active transportation routes relative to the driving network.
 For instance, a walk-to-drive ratio of 2.0 means that there are twice as many opportunities in an area to walk as opposed to drive.&nbsp;</span></p>

+Figure 2: Maps of Walk, Bike, and Drive networks
 <p float="left">
   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/d399e349-06d0-4db4-90b2-f60ca7d7f10a" width="32%" />
   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/99b1ecf4-180c-48cd-b88b-6032079c5a1f" width="32%" />